soniaadalal/QTM302W/README.md

 Lower corruption scores indicating higher percieved corruption of the government may be associated with higher homicide rates.

 ### Models and Visualization Techniques
-- We are using [specific models or techniques] to [describe how you're using them].
+The repository includes code for generating various visualizations to analyze the relationships between different variables in the dataset.
+This includes correlation plots, bar plots, scatter plots, and line plots to provide insights into the data.

 ### Current Challenges
-- Currently, we are facing [briefly describe the challenges you're encountering].
+- Currently, we are facing the limitation of a time gap.
+The data set provides data from 2004 to 2014 which may be too small of a timeline to see a trend.

 ### Next Steps (Future Directions)
-- Our next steps include [mention potential future directions or plans].
+- Our next steps include getting more comprehensive data perhaps for specific countries within the Latin American & Caribbean region to really get a understanding of the true factors that can affect violence.

 ## Getting Started